Maui with Kids: The Ultimate Family Guide to the Valley Isle

 Embrace Island Time

 The biggest mistake I see mainland families make is trying to cram too much into every day.
 Maui rewards a slower pace.
 Build buffer time into your itinerary.
 Plan one major activity per day and leave room for spontaneous beach sessions, long lunches, and afternoon naps.
-Your kids will be happier, you will be happier, and you will actually remember the trip as relaxing rather than exhausting.
+Your kids will be happier, you will be happier, and you'll actually remember the trip as relaxing rather than exhausting.

 A Few More Things Worth Knowing